slowernews/wisdom-tldr/README.md

 > *'«What can you do?» instead of «Will you do this?».
 Never negotiate with yes or no questions.'*

-> *'the how question? instead of closed end question. yes or no. the how makes people have an opportunity to show how smart they are.'*
+> *'The how question? instead of closed end question. yes or no. the how makes people have an opportunity to show how smart they are.'*

-> *'tone of voice is a big clue to know with whom are we negotiating:
+> *'Tone of voice is a big clue to know with whom are we negotiating:<br>
-- the analytical cold guy is very patience
+- the analytical cold guy is very patience<br>
-- the assertive guy (trump) wants to make it fast
+- the assertive guy (trump) wants to make it fast<br>
 - the accomodator: relationship is the most important'*

-> *'unexpressed feelings never die.'*
+> *'Unexpressed feelings never die.'*

-> *'releasing pressure is different from venting.'*
+> *'Releasing pressure is different from venting.'*

-> *'the more influence somebody is the more they use we / plural pronouns.'*
+> *'The more influence somebody is the more they use we / plural pronouns.'*

-> *'there are so many wingman breaking communication. looking for cliches, profanity, adjectives, emotions, whats important for them, body language.'*
+> *'There are so many wingman breaking communication. looking for cliches, profanity, adjectives, emotions, whats important for them, body language.'*

-> *'listening for things that you didn't see. for incongruence.'*
+> *'Listening for things that you didn't see. for incongruence.'*

-> *'they will hurt, and than say what you have to say. people then are expecting and it doesn't hurt as much.'* naming the negatives first.'*
+> *'They will hurt, and than say what you have to say. people then are expecting and it doesn't hurt as much.'* naming the negatives first.'*

 CHALLENGE: The deal will fall if both sides don't take what they need from it.